 Patterns in Carbon Use – Extracellular Enzyme Activities (EEA)

 Extracellular enzyme activity (EEA) reflects the composition of the DOM pool, as perceived by microbial activity.
 Although BIX and FI indicated no effect of burial on DOM composition and HIX indicated more humic (e.g. more recalcitrant) DOM in open reaches, buried reaches had higher DOPAH2 and POX than open reaches.
 This indicates that the microbial community in buried reaches allocated more energy toward acquiring recalcitrant carbon sources than in the open reach, regardless of season.
 This pattern is consistent with differential biological processing of DOM in buried versus open reaches similar to what has been seen in experiments showing greater POX activity in low light conditions (Wagner et al. 2015).
 Lower values of DOPAH2 and POX in the open reach indicate less effort to acquire recalcitrant carbon in parallel with higher levels of chlorophyll a in autumn, winter, and spring that suggest more labile carbon.
 Conversely, the greater effort to acquire recalcitrant carbon in buried reaches is consistent with low chlorophyll, limited periphyton cover, and an extremely low reach scale GPP estimates that suggest more recalcitrant carbon.
 This suggests rapid use of high quality carbon produced in the open reaches and little export to downstream buried reaches, and it is consistent with generally greater EEA in the presence of algal biofilms (Rier et al. 2014).

+While the EEA results about recalcitrant carbon use are entirely consistent with expectations, they do not match the optical properties we measured in the DOM pool.
+The water column grab sample we took for EEMs might not reflect the DOM characteristics the biofilm is exposed to at the boundary layer, which could be different if labile carbon produced in the benthos of the open reaches was rapidly and selectively processed by microbes.
+Alternatively, the long incubation times of the tiles (5-6 weeks) to culture microbes for the EEA assays might integrate microbial exposure to a different DOM pool than was reflected in the single grab sample we used for EEMs at the end of the incubation period.
+The mismatch between EEA and EEMs might also be related to specific substrates used in the EEA assays not corresponding to the compounds that determine the optical properties of DOM.
+Regardless, the combined approach of using EEA and EEMs provides complementary information about the characteristics of, and microbial use of, the DOM pool.

 The LCI index, which aggregates several measures of EEA into a composite index of carbon use, also shows greater use of recalcitrant carbon in buried reaches.
 However, LCI shows a seasonal effect whereby summer has greater use of recalcitrant carbon than autumn, but that autumn and spring were not different.
 This pattern may be driven by low CBOM, low chlorophyll a, and high FBOM in open reaches during the summer.
 The lack of chlorophyll and reliance on FBOM, a highly processed carbon source, may explain the high use of recalcitrant carbon sources in summer.
 Furthermore, the lack of difference in enzyme activity between spring and autumn despite the major differences in CBOM and chlorophyll may reflect the overall terrestrial signature of the DOM pool, which is dominated by terrestrial sources even in the spring.